InGrilledBeef/nchack2020/README.md

 ### Installation

 Install Python3.
-Add Python to PATH, download all files ensure they remain in their respective folders with their exact names.
-Install pillow by typing pip install pillow into command prompt.
+Add Python to PATH, download all files and ensure they remain in their respective folders with their exact names.
+Install pillow by typing "pip install pillow" into command prompt.
 Open the in text editor and run module.

 ## Built With